 It is difficult to set specific restrictions regarding the policy of unlimited days off.
 In most cases, however, it is accepted that holidays longer than two weeks should require additional permission.
 This is not surprising – longer absences affect the work of the entire team.
 For this reason, you need to properly reorganize work during the absence of one person, and this requires time, so you should have at least partial control over it.

 Unlimited vacation policy – how employees find it?

 We asked our clients what their employees think about unlimited PTO.
 Most of them were satisfied with this solution and value it very much.
 For many companies, this type of vacation is one of the most important benefits that employees pay attention to.
 This opinion is not only shared by our customers.
 Other companies that have decided to introduce an unlimited vacation policy also claim that this is the most-valued benefit.
 There is no wonder, it gives employees a lot of freedom, which in today's world is extremely important especially among the younger generation of employees.

 Unlimited PTO – pros and cons

 Some of our clients, when asked about the disadvantages of unlimited vacation policy, say that they do not notice any.
-The only thing they point to is the need to provide the company with a time tracking and absence management tool that will help keep order in vacation requests.
+The only thing they point to is the need to provide the company with a clock in and out and absence management tool that will help keep order in vacation requests.

 Other clients believe that unlimited time off policy is an advantage that helps attract and retain talents in the company.
 As a huge advantage, customers also indicated no need to track balances nor to make payouts at the time of termination.